Edward Vernon: Further political career, naval innovation and death

 While he had been away, Vernon had been elected MP for Ipswich, after having purchased the Orwell Park estate in Nacton, Suffolk.
 Vernon returned to Parliament and continued to harass the government on naval affairs.
 In 1745, Vernon was promoted to admiral and appointed to command the North Sea Fleet in response to the threat from the French forces in support of Charles Edward Stuart ("Bonnie Prince Charlie").
 This was his last operational command.
 When the Admiralty refused to grant him the status of Commander-in-Chief, he asked to be relieved on 1 December 1745.
 Vernon's naval career had, however, a controversial ending.
 He wrote two pamphlets about his disagreements with the Admiralty.
 The first was entitled "A Specimen of Naked Truth from a British Sailor" and the second "Some Seasonal Advice from an Honest Sailor".
 As a result, the Admiralty brought the matter to King George II who advised to have his name removed from the navy flag list.
 He was dismissed on 11 April 1746.
 After this, his political career was seen to go into decline, although he held on to his Ipswich seat in the 1754 general election despite a stiff challenge.

 Throughout his career, Vernon had tried to improve naval procedures and encouraged his captains to improve manoeuvres and gun drill.
 He introduced new instructions to improve the flexibility of handling fleets in battle and formed the basis of continuing improvement to Admiralty fighting instructions by subsequent naval commanders.
 Vernon continued to serve in Parliament and remained active in the interest of naval affairs until his death at Nacton on 30 October 1757.

 His enduring claim to fame was his 1740 order that his sailors' rum should be diluted with water.
 In 1740, supposedly calling the new drink "grog" after Vernon's nickname "Old Grog", attributed to his habitual wearing of a grogram coat.
 Some writers have claimed that Vernon also added citrus juice to prevent spoilage and that it was found to prevent scurvy.
-This is not the case and is based on a misreading of Vernon's order in which, having instructed his captains to dilute the sailors's daily allowance of rum with water, he says that those members of the crew "which......are good husbandmen may from the saving of their salt provisions and bread, purchase sugar and limes to make it more palatable to them."]
+Scurvy is not mentioned in Vernon's order, in which he instructed his captains to dilute the sailors' daily allowance of rum with water, "which those that are good husbandmen may from the saving of their salt provisions and bread, purchase sugar and limes to make more palatable to them."]